Medically reviewed by Dr. Julie Graves, MD, MPH, PhD on March 18, 2020

 Some women might still experience weight gain as a result of the pill.
 Estrogen naturally promotes water retention, meaning that combination pills might slightly increase a woman’s propensity to gain water weight.
 Most women will not experience this, and those who do tend to only gain a few pounds and lose that weight after 2-3 months on the pill.

 Progestin, the other hormone found in combination pills, is a natural diuretic — meaning that it tends to balance out the effects of the added estrogen.
 Minipills contain progestin alone, so women concerned about increased estrogen levels might consider those as an option.

 Again, modern birth control pills generally contain hormone levels far too low to have an impact on a woman’s weight.
 However, women react differently to different medications.

-Weight Gain on the Shot and the Ring
+Weight Gain on the Patch and the Ring

 The NuvaRing and the Xulane patch, like birth control pills, contain amounts of hormones too low to impact most women’s weight.
 Women who are particularly sensitive to hormones might experience some effects, but most women can expect to use both the ring and patch without having to worry about any weight gain whatsoever.

 If you’re interested in hormonal birth control, do not let worries about weight gain hold you back.
 Although a few users of the shot may see weight changes, they tend to be temporary and minor.